sjgaughran/mutation-accumulation/README.md

 OUTGROUP: indiv9
 ```

-* You must also specify the name of the outgroup population as found in the population text file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You must also specify the name of the outgroup population as found in the population text file.
 The script is then run on each sub-VCF as:

 ```
 python read_snpeff_bs.py snpeff_bs_{number}.py pops.txt outgroup_pop_name